-- The ICG discussed the content of each proposal in depth and has published a matrix of topics discussed.
-With the one exception below, the ICG is satisfied that the proposals are complete and clear. - The ICG has noted that the Names proposal is conditioned on ICANN-level accountability mechanisms currently under development in the Cross Community Working Group on Enhancing ICANN Accountability (CCWG).
-Before sending this proposal to the NTIA via the ICANN Board, the ICG will secure confirmation from the CWG that its requirements have been met. - The Numbers and Protocol Parameters portions of the proposal are complete and have no dependencies on the work of the CCWG or other remaining processes.
-Indeed, implementation of the Numbers and Protocol Parameters proposals is underway and can continue without waiting for the CCWG to complete its work.
+- X010 The ICG discussed the content of each proposal in depth and has published a matrix of topics discussed.6 With the one exception below, the ICG is satisfied that the proposals are complete and clear. - X011 The ICG has noted that the names proposal is complete on the condition that the dependencies on ICANN-level accountability mechanisms, currently under development by the Cross Community Working Group on Enhancing ICANN Accountability (CCWG), are concluded as specified in the names proposal.
+Those mechanisms are incorporated into a proposal that the CCWG has released for public comment concurrently with the ICG's call for public comment on this proposal.